bhuvnesh-cyber/Business-Project/README.md

 * Understand the difference between likelihood prior probability and marginal likelihood.

-* Train a logistic regression classifier to make predictions on encoded text data
+* Train a logistic regression classifier to make predictions on encoded text data.

+# Theory

 ## Logistic regression
 Logistic regression is the appropriate regression analysis to conduct when the dependent variable is dichotomous (binary).
 Like all regression analyses, the logistic regression is a predictive analysis.
 Logistic regression is used to describe data and to explain the relationship between one dependent binary variable and one or more nominal, ordinal, interval or ratio-level independent variables.